 A name synonymous with wine for centuries, San Vicente de la Sonsierra has an almost indescribable charm.
 It is a small, sleepy village set against the spectacular backdrop of the ruins of San Vicente castle – a destination that represents rural Spain at its best.
 Quiet, peaceful, and full of hospitable residents, San Vicente is a fairytale village and an important gateway into the region’s past.

-Although the first written reference to San Vicente de la Sonsierra dates back to the ninth century, historians are certain that this area was occupied long before the first European civilizations came into fruition.
-In fact, Spain can make a convincing claim to be the cradle of humanity in Western Europe; in 2007, Western Europe’s oldest confirmed remains – 1.2 million years old – of the genus Homo were discovered near the northern city of Burgos.
+Although the first written reference to San Vicente de la Sonsierra dates back to the ninth century, historians are sure that this area was occupied long before the first European civilizations came into fruition.
+Spain can make a convincing claim to be the cradle of humanity in Western Europe; in 2007, Western Europe’s oldest confirmed remains – 1.2 million years old – of the genus Homo were discovered near the northern city of Burgos.

 However, it was not until around 3000 years ago that Spain entered history’s mainstream.
 Hunter-gathers and Neolithic farming populations were supplanted by the Phoenicians, the first of the ancient world’s major civilizations to set their sights on Spain.
 Nevertheless, they could not compete with the Romans, who took control of the Iberian Peninsula in 206 BC.
 The Romans held sway for over 600 years, although it took them 200 years to subdue the fiercest of the local tribes.
 But, by AD 50, most of Hispania had adopted the Roman way of life.